peter2707/PP1Group02MatchMaking/README.md

     ```
     https://localhost/phpmyadmin
     ```
-5. Go to directory `mysql/jobmatch.sql`
+5. Go to jobmatch directory `mysql/jobmatch.sql`
     ```
     Open and copy the script in the sql file
     ```
-6. On the `phpmyadmin` page
+6. On the `phpmyadmin` page in your browser
     ```
-    Click on SQL, paste the script, and click 'Go'
+    Click on 'SQL' tab, paste the script, and click 'Go'
     ```
 7. Now time to see the application.
 On your browser, go to
     ```